esrlabs/northstar/guide/src/sextant/inspect.md

 - Contents of signature.yaml
 - Listing of files contained in the compressed squashfs image (`fs.img`) within the NPK

-For example, inspecting the `hello` example container gives the following output:
+For example, inspecting the `hello-world` example container gives the following output:

 ```markdown
 $ sextant inspect target/northstar/repository/hello-0.0.1.npk